WatchGuard MDR Managed Service Overview

 The WatchGuard SOC provides remediation guidance for any detected threats.
 For more information, go to Incident Mitigation and Remediation.

-To offer the WatchGuard MDR service to your customers, we recommend that you have experience with the installation, support, and troubleshooting of WatchGuard EDR, EPDR, Advanced EPDR, Panda AD360, Microsoft Defender, or Microsoft Office 365.
+To provide the WatchGuard MDR service to your environment, we recommend that you have experience with the installation, support, and troubleshooting of WatchGuard EDR, EPDR, Advanced EPDR, Microsoft Defender, or Microsoft 365, and your third-party cloud platforms like Microsoft Defender, Microsoft 365, AWS CloudTrail, and Google Workspace.

-Your staff must also have access to the customer environment or provide permission to the SOC team, so that they can work directly with the customer when the MDR service detects a compromise attempt.
+Your staff must also have access to the environment or provide permission to the WatchGuard SOC team, so that they can work directly with the environment when the MDR service detects a compromise attempt.

-To offer MDR services, you must have at least one person available 8 hours a day, 5 days a week, or 24 hours a day, 7 days a week (based on the model you select in the onboarding process), in case the WatchGuard SOC team needs to contact you.
-For example, we might need your help to determine whether activity we detect on the customer network is approved by you or your customer or indicates a potential security threat.
+You must have at least one person available 8 hours a day, 5 days a week, or 24 hours a day, 7 days a week (based on the model you select in the onboarding process), in case the WatchGuard SOC team needs to contact you.
+For example, we might need your help to determine whether activity we detect on the network is approved by you or your customer or indicates a potential security threat.

 We also recommend: